|Acrolinx Server||5.2, 5.3, 5.4, 5.5|

 |If you have an earlier server version, you can download an archived version of this article.|

 You can create new backups or view your existing backups on the Database Backups page.
-You can also restore a backup from your Acrolinx installation or from another Acrolinx installation.
+You can also restore a backup from your Acrolinx installation or from another Acrolinx installation as long as the database schema versions are the same.

-To create and restore database backups, navigate toTo view this page, you must have a role that includes the privilege to create and restore backups.
+To create and restore database backups, navigate toTo view this page, you need to have a role that includes the privilege to create and restore backups.

 When you start a database backup task or restore a database backup, your analytics and reporting databases are temporarily blocked until the task is complete.
 When the analytics and reporting databases are blocked, users can still run checks, but no data is written to the databases.
 To ensure the integrity of the databases, Acrolinx also prevents other Dashboard users from starting a parallel backup or restoring another backup.

 If the server is taking too long to create a database backup, you can cancel the task.
 However, once you’ve started to restore a database backup, you can’t cancel the task.

 Creating a Database Backup